easonlin/easonlin.github.io/_posts/2017-04-10-bad-data-read-experience.markdown

 1. Defining input/output and encoding data.
 1. Describing qestion on Kaggle and answering questions from user.
 1. Chosing best solution and integrating to our product.

+### Data Science Trap
+1. Assuming data is correct and complete.
+ We may find data lose by some simple sum or count.
+ We shouldn't assume the time range information on folder or file name is exactly match the data.
+1. Limiting tools for data analysis.